jay20162016/Battlecode2021/README.md

 For each units, **actions** includes movement and their abilities.
 Each action except passive abilities incurs a **cooldown penalty**, and robots can only perform actions when their **cooldown** is less than 1.

 After performing an action, the robot's cooldown will increase by `base cooldown value` divide by `passability of current map square`.
 Different kinds of robot have different base cooldown value, and each tile has a passability which is a real number between 0.1 and 1.0.

+**Conclusion**: Because of cooldown penalty, we can't create as much units as we can.
+We should create unit with high conviction rather than only few conviction.
+Also, to save cooldown wasted on movement, a pathfinding algorithm is necessary.